-14. It was noted in the May 2010 report that all the examiners' recommendations were met except for the requirement for the maintenance of records of account files and business correspondence by financial institutions.
+11. It was noted in the May 2010 report that all the examiners' recommendations were met except for the requirement for the maintenance of records of account files and business correspondence by financial institutions.
+The situation remains unchanged.

-15. The situation as indicated in last follow-up report remains the same in relation to the legal provisions.
+12. The situation as indicated in last follow-up report remains the same in relation to the legal provisions.
 The outstanding requirement is the exclusion of one-off transactions from the suspicious transaction reporting requirement as noted in the Follow-Up Report of May 2010.
-This was reported in the last follow-up as being under review by the authorities.
-With regard to implementation, the following table gives a breakdown of the types of reporting entities which submitted SARs for the period January to June 2012.
+This was reported in a previous t follow-up as being under review by the authorities.
+With regard to implementation, the following table gives a breakdown of the types of reporting entities which submitted SARs for the period July to December 2012.

-Table 4: Breakdown of Types of Reporting Entities Submitting SARs from January to June 2012
+Table 4: Breakdown of Types of Reporting Entities Submitting SARs from July to December 2012